cjdbarlow/Part-One/local-anaesthetics.md

       * Protein binding decreases with decreasing pH, increasing the fraction of unbound drug
       This is why agents such as bupivacaine are more cardiotoxic in acidotic patients.
       * Local anaesthetics are predominantly bound to α-1-acid glycoprotein (AAG)
-      AAG is reduced in pregancy, increasing the free drug fraction and therefore reducing the toxic dose of LA in pregnant patients.
+      AAG is reduced in pregnancy, increasing the free drug fraction and therefore reducing the toxic dose of LA in pregnant patients.
   * Patient factors
     * Tissue pH
     Decreased duration of block when tissue pH is low.